2015 Field Staff

 Joe resides in Sarasota, Florida, with his wife, Kelly, and their two children, daughter, Haley, and son, Kole.

-Dave Chavarria enters his third season in the Brewers organization and his first with Brevard County.
+Dave Chavarria enters his fourth season in the Brewers organization and his second with Brevard County as the pitching coach.
+Last season, the 'Tees led the Florida State League with a 3.25 ERA.

-Chavarria spent the past two seasons as Wisconsin's pitching coach.
+Chavarria spent 2012 and 2013 as Wisconsin's pitching coach.
 In 2012, the pitching staff posted a 3.83 ERA during the regular season and a 2.00 ERA in nine postseason games to claim the Midwest League title.

 Prior to joining the Timber Rattlers, Chavarria spent 11 seasons coaching in the Texas Rangers organization.
 He served as a pitching coach with the Rookie Gulf Coast League Rangers (2001-02), Class-A Spokane (2003-04, '11) and Class-A Bakersfield (2005-06, '08-10).
 In 2007, he was the assistant pitching coordinator in the Rangers' farm system.